-In compliance with UK and European Data Protection Regulations, this Privacy Notice explains what personal information we collect when you visit our website.
+In compliance with UK and European Data Protection Regulations, this Privacy Notice explains what personal information we collect when you work with us and visit our website.

-The Notice sets out how we use and protect any information that you provide to us when visiting our website.
+The Notice sets out how we use and protect any information that you provide to us when working with us and visiting our website.

-We are committed to protecting your personal information and take seriously our obligations with regards to the EU General Data Protection Regulation (GDPR).
+We are committed to protecting your personal information and take seriously our obligations with regards to the UK General Data Protection Regulation (UK GDPR).

 The Data Controller Contact Details

 For the purpose of GDPR, We Are Digital Training Ltd are the data controller and any enquiry you may have regarding the collection or processing of your data should be addressed to: